Skip to content

 • Working above the national standard (Above)

 Progress is closely monitored by the class teacher, subject leader and senior leadership team.
-Monitoring includes lesson observations, learning walks, termly moderation of teacher assessment, book and planning scrutiny.
+Monitoring includes lesson observations, learning walks, termly moderation of teacher assessment, and book and planning scrutiny.
 Other methods that we use are pupil voice interviews, staff meetings for teacher CPD and disseminating best practices.
 The findings of this monitoring are used to inform the next steps for the children and the implementation of writing across the school as a whole.

 English Writing Progression of Knowledge and Skills